Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 \item \textbf{Main Finding: Continuous Transition.} In summary, a key result of our analysis is the identification of a continuous pathway, shown in Fig.~\ref{mu2}~Middle, that smoothly connects the single-charge vortex branch to the 1-dark soliton stripe branch.
 This finding is particularly noteworthy, as such a connection was absent in previously studied models with cubic nonlinearities, where distinct branches remained disconnected \cite{charalampidis2018computing,MIDDELKAMP20111449}.
 Hence, while the turning point of the branches is natural to expect on the basis of the competing nonlinearity, this connection of the vortex and the stripe branch is unprecedented to the best of our knowledge.
 This is the ``connecting'' green branch in the top right panel of Fig.~\ref{mu2}.
 In addition to the structural lack of such a precedent, it is an especially unusual bifurcation event, given that {\it neither} in the emergence of the elongated vorticity Middle branch (from the vortex one), {\it nor} in the collision of this Middle branch with the stripe, does a stability change get recorded, per the eigenfrequency motions discussed above.

 To summarize the findings of Fig.~\ref{mu2} from a stability perspective, we have developed a novel, to our knowledge, form of visualization of the relevant bifurcation diagram which is shown in Fig.~\ref{fig:explain}.
 This is the main workhorse for the presentation of our results.
 The figure shows the bifurcation curves designated by a triplet of indices.
 These three entries indicate, respectively, how many real eigenvalues each branch possesses, how many zero eigenvalues and how many imaginary eigenvalues {\it close to the origin} (i.e., potentially participating in a bifurcation) in the immediate proximity of a bifurcation point.
 Accordingly, from left to right the summary that Fig.~\ref{fig:explain} provides in connection to Fig.~\ref{mu2} is that the blue vortex branch used to have 2 imaginary eigenvalues before and 2 after the emergence of the rotationally invariant (elongated vorticity) Middle green branch.
-The latter has 4 eigenvalues near the origin, as does the stripe branch {\it before and after} their collision point in this second very unusual bifurcation event. \end{itemize}
+The latter has 4 eigenvalues near the origin, as does the stripe branch {\it before and after} their collision point in this second very unusual bifurcation event.
+While Fig.~\ref{mu2} contains the actual computed data, Fig.~\ref{fig:explain} provides a qualitative representation to clarify the connectivity and stability transitions of the different branches. \end{itemize}